DAT2A311B/datchain/notes/Concensus.md

 This authority has a RSA-keypair associated with it, allowing signing following validators identities and provides the initial step of trust and accountability for all further.

 ## Validators
 Validators should be persons working for this govermental organ with access to sufficient information to personally validate the information presented for forging the citizen-identity.
 These validators must also exist as an identity on the blockchain.
 RSA-signature should be utilized to provide proof of the validator being granted authority from the genesis-authority.
 Refer to `mockup.block` for specific thoughts on data-fields and processes.
+There are 3 main conditions for establishing a validator, of which all 3 must be met.

+- a) There must exist a fail-safe process of verifying the identity of a validator
+- b) Eligibility to be able to stake identity should be difficult to obtain.
+- c) The procedure establishing an authorty must be unfaltering, in order to uphold the integrity of the authority.

 ## Citizens
 Citizens would have only one 'active' identity-block at any time.
 Further work must be done on how a process to update an identity-block of a citizen.
 This block would hold information that Danish CPR already facilitates, this would be full name, D.O.B and notably public key-component, merging the functions of NemID and CPR into one.
 A field of the signing authority must also be included in each citizen-block for connecting the string of trust.
 This would also easily taint all identities forged by a possible malicious validator, although the system should be designed to minimize the risk of this scenario, it's important to design mechanisms for the eventuality.